zowe/zowe-cli/docs/Design_for_selecting_auth_type.md

 - imperative\src\imperative\src\config\cmd\import\import.handler.ts

   - buildSession - This function is used to import a config from a URL.
 That URL is an arbitrary location at a customer site where a config file is kept.
 It is not the target of a REST request to a mainframe service.
 By design, the only authentication that it will use is user & password.
 Supporting more authentication types in the 'import' command is beyond the scope of this authentication-order feature.
 None-the-less, because the **process** function of the import handler does not call ConnectionPropsForSessCfg.addPropsOrPrompt, the AuthOrder cache of credentials is not initialized.
-As a result, the buildSession function must call AuthOrder.cacheCredsAndAuthOrder to ensure that the cache is properly initialized.
+As a result, the buildSession function must call AuthOrder.addCredsToSession to ensure that the cache is properly initialized.
     - **Modify buildSession ? <span style="color:orange">yes - done</span>**

 - imperative\src\rest\src\client\AbstractRestClient.ts